itsjslee/itsjslee/README.md

 # Hi there, I'm Josh!

 ### About me:
-- I attend the University of Michigan studying electrical engineering and math.
+- I attend the University of Michigan studying electrical engineering and math
-- I am an avionics and firmware engineer for the Michigan Aeronautical Science Association [(MASA)](https://masa.engin.umich.edu/).
+- I am an avionics and firmware engineer for the Michigan Aeronautical Science Association [(MASA)](https://masa.engin.umich.edu/)
-- I build projects for [V1 Michigan](https://v1michigan.com).
+- I build projects for [V1 Michigan](https://v1michigan.com)
-- I develop apps for the [Kappa Theta Pi Professional Fraternity](https://ktpmichigan.com/).
+- I develop apps for the [Kappa Theta Pi Professional Fraternity](https://ktpmichigan.com/)

 ### Languages and Tools: